MagniteEngineering/fledge.polyfill/src/interest-groups/README.md

 Type: [`<Number>`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)

-A number of days (set in milliseconds) that the Interest Group will remain active, with a maximum of 30 days (or 2592000000).
+A number of days (set in milliseconds) that the Interest Group will stay active, with a maximum of 30 days (or 2592000000).

 ### leaveAdInterestGroup(group)